 Anyone can get neuropathy, but your risk increases as you age.
-According to the Cleveland Clinic, this condition is more common in men than in women, and affects Caucasians more than other races.
+This condition is more common in men than in women, and affects Caucasians more than other races.
 Activities that involve repetitive motion put you at greater risk for compression-related neuropathy.
-(Cleveland Clinic, 2010)

 If you have symptoms of nerve damage, make an appointment to see your doctor as soon as possible.
-Be prepared to give a complete medical history and tell him or her about any prescription and over-the-counter medications and supplements you may be taking.
+Be prepared to give a complete medical history and tell them about any prescription and over-the-counter medications and supplements you may be taking.

 Your doctor will perform a thorough medical examination.
 Diagnostic tests can help determine the cause of your condition.
 These may include:

 - electromyogram (EMG), which records electrical activity in the muscles